 “You are the salt of the earth; but if the salt loses its flavor,

-When Jesus began his famous sermon on the mount, who was he talking to?
-The Bible says that this sermon was spoken to his followers - in other words - his disciples (Matthew 5:1).
-These words were geared specifically for those who had given up everything to follow him and they still apply to his followers today.
+When Jesus began his famous sermon on the mount, the Bible says that he was talking to his disciples - in other words - his followers (Matthew 5:1).
+These words were geared specifically for those who had given up everything to follow him, and they still apply to his disciples today.

 We are also called to be a light to the world.
 We are not to hide that light (our belief that Jesus is Lord and Saviour), but to share it with EVERYONE.
 This can be a scary thing in an age where Christians are no longer tolerated.
 But guess what?
-Christians have not been tolerated since the church began!
+Christians have not been tolerated since the church began.
 They have been persecuted since the beginning and will continue to be persecuted until Jesus comes again.

-This love and concern that drives the Christian message has been strong since the church began.
+This message of redemption has never changed in its importance or in its urgency.
 It is why Antipas, whom Jesus speaks of in Revelation 2:13, was slowly roasted to death inside the statue of a bronze bull, the symbol and companion of Zeus.
-This happened in Pergamum, which according to Jesus, "was the city where Satan lived."
+This happened in Pergamum, which, according to Jesus, "was the city where Satan lived."
 Antipas went to be a light in the darkness and was killed for it.
 It is why the Apostle John was boiled in oil, survived and was exiled to the island of Patmos.
 It is why the Apostle Peter was crucified upside down on a cross.
 This message of salvation in Jesus Christ has driven every Christian since the church began.
 It is why we risk death - so that no one should perish and be eternally separated from God.

+We do not attack others because of their lifestyles or their beliefs.
+In fact, the only ones Jesus ever attacked verbally by calling them names were the Temple priests and scribes (Matthew 12:34).
 We feed the homeless, care for the poor, visit the sick in hospital, or do something in our communities that would bring joy to others and show the love of Christ.
 So that when someone asks you why you do these things you will be able to say without fear, I do it because of Jesus.
 That is being a light, and it is in accordance with what Jesus commanded us, "Let your light so shine before men, that they may see your good works and glorify your Father in heaven."